DAY 7 Have a Sugar Free Day

 Now excess sugar is a big problem.
 The average American consumes 28kg of added sugar every year or 76.7 grams (19 teaspoons) per day which excludes sugars from fruit juice.
 The American Heart Association recommends 25 grams per day for women and 37.5 grams for men.
 As you can see we are currently consuming more than double what we should, and these calories are completely empty in terms of nutritional value, but they make a great target to focus on for weight loss and generally improved health.

 So how do you have a sugar free day?
 Well its actually harder than you would think, whilst we all know chocolates, soft drink and pastries are full of sugar and bad for you, unfortunately a large number of foods on our supermarket shelves are full of added sugar.
 Basically you will have to read the nutritional guide available on all foods and check the sugar content.
+A basic rule of thumb which is as relevant today as it was 50 years ago when Jack Lalanne first said it:

 "If humans make it, don’t eat it!"